rprolim/GetStarted/git_tutorial.md

 4. Tokens (classic);
 5. Generate new token (classic).

-You may give it a name, change its expiration from 30 days to "No expiration" and check all boxes or check accoarding to your needed uses.
+You may give it a name, change its expiration from 30 days to "No expiration" and check all boxes or check according to your needed uses.

 **BEWARE: Don't ever give your token to other people and write it down, you can't retrieve it after generating it.**